TU Wireless Network — The freedom to access Internet and network resources anytime, from anywhere on campus.

 Wi-Fi calling uses the internet, which can make it difficult for first responders to locate you in the case of an emergency.
 Using Wi-Fi to dial 911 during an emergency is not recommended, unless no other solution is available.

 The Virtual Workspace service provides University employees access to certain software applications, virtual desktops and network file shares from any off-campus computer or device.
 Students have the ability to remotely use applications like SPSS, Mathematica and Minitab.
-This web-based service is the preferred remote access solution for Towson University.
+This web-based service is the preferred method for TU's remote access.
+See the self-help docs or Virtual Workspace FAQs for more information.